 If your mail stops coming or if you start getting bills or statements from accounts you do not have or companies you do not patronize, take notice!
 A common fraudster move is to have your mail redirected to a post office box, where it is opened and sifted for personal information.
 Some criminals steal credit card applications directly from your box and apply in your name.
 In any event, your mail is protected by federal law, so report any sign of tampering or concern at once.

 When using ATMs, debit machines, or your identification cards, make sure that no one can see your card numbers or your PIN.
 Always know where your identification and credit cards are and stow them immediately after use.

 Keep receipts, bills, and other information about your accounts and bills.
 This may be important information in case you are a victim.
 If you have lots of paperwork, toss the envelopes and advertisements inside and keep the statements only in file folders.

-Use the search utility on the top of this page or select from a state listed below to find an identity theft investigator, or give us a call at (888) 997-4669.
+Use the search utility on the top of this page or below to locate an identity theft investigator or give us a call at (888) 997-4669.